This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 Why the attack?

-No time for meandering, focus right back on the recommendations.
+No time for meandering, focus right back on defending the recommendations.
 They had been written over a few weeks, developed over a few months.
-They were good, Or at least I thought so..
-Strategy & tactics.
-They provided strong value to the company — a combination of fundamental needs and innovative approaches.
+They were good, Or at least I thought so.
+Strategy & Tactics & Creative Marketing Concepts.
+They provided strong value to the company — with a combination of fundamentals and innovative approaches.

 Though thrown by the attack, I gave a to-the-point explanation to every successive challenge.
 Defending the recommendations.
 Clarifying apparent misconceptions.
 Providing perspective.
-Looking back, my thinking combined doubling-down… flexibility where it made sense… and a few "I dunno, I'll check that out." responses.
+Looking back, my thinking combined doubling-down… flexibility where it made sense… even two "I dunno, I'll check that out." responses.

 It lasted 35 or 40 minutes.
 Non-stop.
 I was feeling like a blackened burger trying to jump off the grill.